This post may contain affiliate links.

 One bliss ball is equal to one serving.
 However, you can enjoy 1-3 bliss balls per day for a larger serving.

-Can I make these bliss balls without a food processor?
+Can I make lemon bliss balls without a food processor?

 Yes.
 If you’d like to make these bliss balls without a food processor I recommend using coconut flour instead of shredded coconut.
 You can use a large mixing bowl to mix all the ingredients together.